Richie314/richie314.github.io/_projects/pi.md

 layout: page
 title: Calculate 𝜋 in the browser
 description: >
-  Play with different method of approximation of 𝜋
+  Play with different methods of approximation of 𝜋
 img: assets/img/pi-cover.svg
 importance: 2
 category: education